MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`AssignDuplicateBinding`** - **Assign Duplicate Binding**<br>
 `boolean`.
 Optional.
 Use when `AddBinding = true`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Selects the option to add the bindings specified here (even if there is another website with the same bindings).
+Specifies the option to add the bindings specified here (even if there is another website with the same bindings).
 If there are binding conflicts, only one of the websites will start.
 <!-- :::editable-content-end::: -->
 <br>